bdw429s/SQL-Server-Monitor/README.md

 ## Usage

 * Start up a server in this folder as the web root
-* Add a datasource for a Sql Server with ADMIN rights
+* Add a datasource for a Sql Server using a SQL Login with the `sysadmin` server role (this is required)
 * Edit the dropdown around line 200 of `index.cfm` to set the name of your DSN to the options
 * Hit the site and you can see all the running processes on the DB server
 * All the SeeFusion stuff is super old and doesn't do anything if you don't use SeeFusion